IAmJonoBo/StratMaster/README.md

 - If local pip installs time out (corporate network), document as “fails due to firewall/network limitations” and use `make test-docker` instead.
 - Prefer installing from lock files (`requirements.lock`, `requirements-dev.lock`) for reproducible environments.
+- Helm charts are currently at version 0.1.1 and values files set `image.tag: "0.1.1"`.
+If you haven't published container images for that tag yet, temporarily set `image.tag` back to `dev` in your local values to run.

 ## Running tests